 “ Life Sciences clients rely on my immunology, cellular and molecular biology background and experience, coupled with creative legal skills, to guide them through building, developing, and leveraging the potential of their patent portfolios.

 Karen focuses on patent preparation, prosecution, and strategic counseling for start–up, emerging, and established life sciences and biotechnology companies.
 She advises clients in the development and management of comprehensive patent portfolios that match their scientific and business objectives.
 Karen also helps identify and evaluate patentability, determine and secure protections worldwide, ensure freedom to operate, and perform due diligence review.

-Dr. Potter has a strong technical background in cellular and molecular biology and immunology.
-She has extensive experience in the areas of cell-based immunotherapies and protein therapeutics, including antibody, protease and enzyme therapeutics, and their use in cancer therapy, inflammation and other disease and dermatology applications.
-She also has experience in gene–based therapies, virus therapies, companion diagnostics and diagnostic assays and bioassays.
+Building on her technical expertise in cellular and molecular biology and immunology, she has experience managing and developing patent portfolios in the areas of cellular immunotherapies and protein therapeutics, including antibody, protease, and enzyme therapeutics, and their uses in cancer therapy, inflammation and other disease applications.
+Karen also has experience in gene–based therapies, virus therapies, companion diagnostics, and diagnostic assays and bioassays.

-Dr. Potter received her J.D. from California Western School of Law, her Ph.D. in cellular and molecular biology from Duke University, and her B.S. in molecular biology from the University of California, San Diego.
+She received her J.D. from California Western School of Law, Ph.D. in cellular and molecular biology from Duke University, and B.S. in molecular biology from the University of California, San Diego.
 Karen was recognized by the San Diego Daily Transcript as an outstanding Young Attorney in 2013 and 2014.Show More